 Edge weights:

-The edges weights are computed by PANDA, PUMA, OTTER, and LIONESS algorithms.
-They usually vary between -20 and 20.
 A large value means a high likelihood of the existence of an edge between two nodes, a low negative value means a small probability of interaction between two given nodes.
 For DRAGON, edges weights are partial correlations between the nodes.

 Download options are available in different formats.
 For example allows to download a network in edges format with original edge weights.